yipben/fall3/README.md

 ### Repo overview

 This repository has a folder for each of the classes in this module (listed above).
-All code for each homework should be stored in the corresponding class folder.
+All code for each homework should be stored in the corresponding class folder (same location as 'empty.txt' files).
 Within each class folder there is also a subfolder called 'data' that contains all the datasets for the given class.
 The text file called 'files.txt' lists the names of the datasets, what homework/project they correspond to, and where they were obtained from; this should be updated every time a new dataset is added to the folder.

 ### Set-up